xdmushui/partner-center-sdk/develop/partner-center-rest-urls.md

 ---
 title: Partner Center REST URLs
-description: Partner Center is available in different countries and regions around the world.
-Some versions of Partner Center might require different end points for your apps to work correctly. ms.date: 12/15/2017 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk
+description: Partner Center is available in different countries and regions.
+Learn which Partner Center end points and base REST URLs your apps should use to work properly. ms.date: 12/15/2017 ms.service: partner-dashboard ms.subservice:  partnercenter-sdk